Murder of Devan Bracci-Selvey: Incident

 Bracci-Selvey spotted his missing bike across the street from the school, and his friend then called his father to ask if he could help retrieve his friend's bike from a group of bullies who had stolen it a few weeks prior.
-The father of said friend arrived at the nearby Pat Quinn Parkdale Arena and confronted the thieves to assist getting Bracci-Selvey's bike back.
-While trying to reason, the 18-year older brother of the central perpetrator responded by spraying the man with what is believed to have been bear mace.
+The father of the said friend arrived at the nearby Pat Quinn Parkdale Arena and confronted the thieves to assist in getting Bracci-Selvey's bike back.
+While trying to reason with the father, the 18-year-old older brother of the central perpetrator responded by spraying the man with what is believed to have been bear mace.
 Bracci-Selvey's mother then arrived, after which he attempted to run and call for her.
 He made it from the arena across from the front of the school, where the bear mace attack happened, and later to the back of the school where Bracci-Selvey's mother waited in the parking lot.

 As Bracci-Selvey was getting closer to his mother, a group of students came running from the back of the school in pursuit of him.
-A 16-year-old girl taunted Bracci-Selvey demanding he hit her, to which he replied, "I can’t hit you, I wasn’t raised that way."
+A 16-year-old girl taunted Bracci-Selvey, demanding he hit her, to which he replied, "I can’t hit you, I wasn’t raised that way."
 Bracci-Selvey attempted to rush over to enter his mother's vehicle but was stabbed nineteen times from behind by a single perpetrator.

 The victim

 Devan Bracci-Selvey was 14 years old at the time of his death, and went to Sir Winston Churchill Secondary School, where he was in the ninth-grade.

 Devan's sister wrote on a GoFundMe fundraiser for his funeral that her brother was a "shy, quiet, [helpful] kid who had tried get help with the bullying he was experiencing."
 Devan was fond of cars, video games, and animals, had dreams of becoming a mechanic, and was excited to become an uncle for the second time.
-Devan, as per his mother, "protected everybody" and never hesitated to stick up for friends when they were being harassed.
+Devan, according to his mother, "protected everybody" and never hesitated to stick up for friends when they were being harassed.
 Citing the age of the victim and suspects as well as an ongoing investigation, police would not comment on nor confirm speculation and reports surrounding possible motives and the nature of the confirmed "existing relationship" between the victim and the accused.
 Relatives, including the boy's mother, who spoke to Global News and CP24, confirmed Devan was relentlessly bullied since beginning high school a month earlier, and their concerns were dismissed by school officials who deemed there was "insufficient evidence to take action."
 Devan had begun skipping classes, attending school part-time before calling home asking to be picked up, or refusing to go to school in the mornings as a result of the bullying.